 “We bring the world together on one campus and, guided by the principles of the United Nations, we mentor peace makers and problem solvers.”

 UNIS Hanoi is one of only four schools in Vietnam to offer all three IB programmes, and is one of two in Hanoi (the other is Hanoi International School).
-If you’re planning to stay in Vietnam for the long haul, then your child can start at UNIS Hanoi’s early childhood centre from as young as three and continue through the grades until they reach the college years.
+If you’re planning to stay in Vietnam for the long haul, then your child can start at UNIS Hanoi’s early childhood centre from as young as three, and continue through the grades until they reach the college years.

 In the early years, the school offers a “multi-sensory environment” that “fosters children’s natural curiosity”.
 It then follows the Primary Years Programme from Grade 1 of elementary school, where teaching focuses on a concept-based, inquiry-driven framework that gets students actively involved in their education.
 Lessons focus on cross-curricular units of study that are arranged under six themes: Who are we?
-Where we are in place and time, How we express ourselves, How the world works, How we organize ourselves and Sharing the planet.
+Where we are in place and time, How we express ourselves, How the world works, How we organize ourselves, and Sharing the planet.

-From Grades 1-5, the homeroom teacher teaches the core subjects (English, maths, science and social studies) and there are specialist lessons in PE, music, art, world languages (Vietnamese, French and Mandarin), ICT and information fluency (a library programme).
+From Grades 1 – 5, the homeroom teacher teaches the core subjects (English, maths, science, and social studies) and there are specialist lessons in PE, music, art, world languages (Vietnamese, French, and Mandarin), ICT, and information fluency (a library programme).
 Instead of traditional homework, elementary students are encouraged to “read for pleasure” and learn maths skills “through game playing with siblings and parents, e.g. snakes & ladders, Monopoly etc”.

-Middle school runs from Grades 6 to 8 where teaching follows the IB Middle Years Programme (MYP).
-Students study language and literature, language acquisition (English, French, Swedish, Mandarin), individual societies (which incorporates geography, history, economics), science, maths, arts (students select a year-long course in an arts subject of their interest, ranging from visual art and music to drama and dance), PE, and design.
+Middle school runs from Grades 6 to 8, where teaching follows the IB Middle Years Programme (MYP).
+Students study language and literature, language acquisition (English, French, Swedish, Mandarin), individual societies (which incorporates geography, history, and economics), science, maths, arts (students select a year-long course in an arts subject of their interest, ranging from visual art and music to drama and dance), PE, and design.
 In the final year of the MYP, successful students are awarded a UNIS Hanoi-issued certificate of achievement.